JanHerca/urantiapedia/output/wikijs/en/article/Nigel_Nunn/Elle_fremit_Au_Bord.md

 Our inherited predisposition and acquired habitual reactivity, our conscious and unconscious selectivity of reactivity to different adjuncts, help to explain the uniqueness of each human being, as well as the caprices and freedom of our thinking.
 We direct our play and therefore we should try to understand at least some of the actors and influences on the stage

 He has almost mastered the technique of using the energy of spiritual impulse to operate the mechanism of material attainments.
-He is slowly learning to live the heavenly life while continuing his earthly existence. [[UB 127:6.12](/en/The_Urantia_Book/127#p6_12)]
+He is slowly learning to live the heavenly life while continuing his earthly existence. <a id="a171_216"></a>[[UB 127:6.12](/en/The_Urantia_Book/127#p6_12)]

 > _Human beings possess identity only in the material sense.
 Such qualities of the self are expressed by the material mind as it functions in the energy system of the intellect.
 When it is said that man has identity, it is recognized that he is in possession of a mind circuit which has been placed in subordination to the acts and choosing of the will of the human personality.
 But this is a material and purely temporary manifestation, just as the human embryo is a transient parasitic stage of human life.
 Human beings, from a cosmic perspective, are born, live, and die in a relative instant of time; they are not enduring.
-But mortal personality, through its own choosing, possesses the power of transferring its seat of identity from the passing material-intellect system to the higher morontia-soul system which, in association with the Thought Adjuster, is created as a new vehicle for personality manifestation._ ([Fascicule [UB 112:5.4](/en/The_Urantia_Book/112#p5_4))
+But mortal personality, through its own choosing, possesses the power of transferring its seat of identity from the passing material-intellect system to the higher morontia-soul system which, in association with the Thought Adjuster, is created as a new vehicle for personality manifestation._ (<a id="a173_923"></a>[Fascicule [UB 112:5.4](/en/The_Urantia_Book/112#p5_4))

 > _The evolutionary type of knowledge is but the accumulation of protoplasmic memory material; this is the most primitive form of creature consciousness.
 Wisdom embraces the ideas formulated from protoplasmic memory in process of association and recombination, and such phenomena differentiate human mind from mere animal mind.
 Animals have knowledge, but only man possesses wisdom capacity.
-Truth is made accessible to the wisdom-endowed individual by the bestowal on such a mind of the spirits of the Father and the Sons, the Thought Adjuster and the Spirit of Truth._ ([Paper [UB 101:6.4](/en/The_Urantia_Book/101#p6_4))
+Truth is made accessible to the wisdom-endowed individual by the bestowal on such a mind of the spirits of the Father and the Sons, the Thought Adjuster and the Spirit of Truth._ (<a id="a175_572"></a>[Paper [UB 101:6.4](/en/The_Urantia_Book/101#p6_4))

 <figure id="Figure_12" class="image urantiapedia">
 <img src="/image/article/Le_Lien/images_02/160.jpg">
 <figcaption>Figure 5: An attempt to symbolize the human condition</figcaption>
 </figure>

 > “_You should understand that the morontia life of an ascending mortal is really initiated on the inhabited worlds at the conception of the soul, at that moment when the creature mind of moral status is indwelt by the spirit Adjuster.
-And from that moment on, the mortal soul has potential capacity for supermortal function, even for recognition on the higher levels of the morontia spheres of the local universe._” ([F. [UB 48:6.2](/en/The_Urantia_Book/48#p6_2))
+And from that moment on, the mortal soul has potential capacity for supermortal function, even for recognition on the higher levels of the morontia spheres of the local universe._” (<a id="a182_418"></a>[F. [UB 48:6.2](/en/The_Urantia_Book/48#p6_2))

 Our genetic endowment, together with our learned reactions through Adjuvant stimulation, defines the quality of our interface with the Adjuvant system.
 They also condition the Adjuvants' ability to create for us a more or less ideal emotional climate within which we then struggle for our lives, in a sequence of endless decisions.

 > “_The material self, the ego-entity of human identity, is dependent during the physical life on the continuing function of the material life vehicle, on the continued existence of the unbalanced equilibrium of energies and intellect which, on Urantia, has been given the name *life.* But selfhood of survival value, selfhood that can transcend the experience of death, is only evolved by establishing a potential transfer of the seat of the identity of the evolving personality from the transient life vehicle—the material body—to the more enduring and immortal nature of the morontia soul and on beyond to those levels whereon the soul becomes infused with, and eventually attains the status of, spirit reality.
-This actual transfer from material association to morontia identification is effected by the sincerity, persistence, and steadfastness of the God-seeking decisions of the human creature._” ([F. [UB 112:2.20](/en/The_Urantia_Book/112#p2_20))
+This actual transfer from material association to morontia identification is effected by the sincerity, persistence, and steadfastness of the God-seeking decisions of the human creature._” (<a id="a186_905"></a>[F. [UB 112:2.20](/en/The_Urantia_Book/112#p2_20))

 At birth, we have a set of biochemical pathways and are affected by an orchestration of impulses.
 Childhood is the opportunity to allow us to develop an ability to respond to this impulse system, to develop our first set of behavioral approaches.
 On this initial template, we attempt to suspend the fabric of experience.
 Unfortunately, some of us spend the entire duration of our mortal lives without ever successfully aligning with the fundamental template of the adjutants.
 However, if enough groundwork is done, the task can be done in the cradles and nurseries of the mansion worlds.
-See “_The Seven Worlds of Dematerialization_”, [F. [UB 47:9.5](/en/The_Urantia_Book/47#p9_5)]
+See “_The Seven Worlds of Dematerialization_”, <a id="a188_635"></a>[F. [UB 47:9.5](/en/The_Urantia_Book/47#p9_5)]

 Once we have stabilized and to some extent mastered the environment provided by the adjutants, our soul will have made significant progress.
 Even at this beginning stage, this new vessel becomes available to us as a base of operations.
 If we are enthusiastic enough to make the leap, we will be served by the “next level of consciousness” of the Local Universe Divine Minister, in addition to or in place of the entire adjutant circuitry.
 As our personal vessel develops, we access appropriate systems and **mental levels**.

 If we actually transfer the seat of our identity to our soul, we become new creatures, operating with an improved mental system.
 And,

 > “_It is the presence of the divine Spirit, the water of life, that prevents the consuming thirst of mortal discontent and that indescribable hunger of the unspiritualized human mind.
 Spirit-motivated beings “never thirst, for this spiritual water shall be in them a well of satisfaction springing up into life everlasting.”
 Such divinely watered souls are all but independent of material environment as regards the joys of living and the satisfactions of earthly existence.
-They are spiritually illuminated and refreshed, morally strengthened and endowed._” ([F. [UB 34:6.8](/en/The_Urantia_Book/34#p6_8))
+They are spiritually illuminated and refreshed, morally strengthened and endowed._” (<a id="a194_561"></a>[F. [UB 34:6.8](/en/The_Urantia_Book/34#p6_8))

-Quite unexpectedly, we learn ([UB 42:11.4](/en/The_Urantia_Book/42#p11_4) paper) that as we progress, the mental systems we use become less receptive to linear gravity.
+Quite unexpectedly, we learn (<a id="a196_30"></a>[UB 42:11.4](/en/The_Urantia_Book/42#p11_4) paper) that as we progress, the mental systems we use become less receptive to linear gravity.

 ## The Soul of Adjusted Humans

 > “Thus is the stage of the human mind set for the reception of Adjusters, but as a general rule they do not immediately appear to indwell such minds except on those worlds where the Spirit of Truth is functioning as a spiritual co-ordinator of these different spirit ministries.
 If this spirit of the bestowal Sons is present, the Adjusters unfailingly come the instant the seventh adjutant mind-spirit begins to function and signalizes to the Universe Mother Spirit that it has achieved in potential the co-ordination of the associated six adjutants of prior ministry to such a mortal intellect.
-Therefore have the divine Adjusters been universally bestowed upon all normal minds of moral status on Urantia ever since the day of Pentecost.” ([UB 108:2.3](/en/The_Urantia_Book/108#p2_3))
+Therefore have the divine Adjusters been universally bestowed upon all normal minds of moral status on Urantia ever since the day of Pentecost.” (<a id="a200_744"></a>[UB 108:2.3](/en/The_Urantia_Book/108#p2_3))

 The active presence of an Adjuster, adjacent to our personality and free will, makes possible the creation and gestation of our soul.
 The actual psychological and spiritual mechanism of this functioning remains a mystery, but as one can certainly agree, the ideas of our inner worlds are diverse and their interactions are complex.
 Fortunately, we have been provided with integrating systems and coordinating factors which make it possible to stabilize this extraordinary system.